 A national search is required to ensure a diverse pool of highly qualified candidates for all tenure-track positions.
 Exceptions to this policy must be approved by the college and the Office of Academic Affairs in advance.
-Search procedures must be consistent with the university policies set forth in the most recent update of A Guide to Effective Searches.
+Search procedures must entail substantial faculty involvement and be consistent with the OAA Policy on Faculty Recruitment and Selection.